ropensci/dynamite/README.md

   channels) based directly on the assumed data generating process.
   Individual channels can be univariate or multivariate.
-- Support for various distributions: Currently Gaussian, Multivariate Gaussian, Student t, Categorical, Multinomial, Poisson, Bernoulli, Binomial, Negative Binomial, Gamma, Exponential, and Beta distributions are available, and these can be combined arbitrarily in multichannel models.
+- Support for various distributions: Currently Gaussian, Multivariate Gaussian, Student t, Categorical, Ordered, Multinomial, Poisson, Bernoulli, Binomial, Negative Binomial, Gamma, Exponential, and Beta distributions are available, and these can be combined arbitrarily in multichannel models.
 - Allows evaluating realistic long-term counterfactual predictions which